What is Reasonable Suspicion?

 - Reasonable suspicion may be found if otherwise legal behavior is suggestive of previous criminal behavior, such as fleeing from police in a known high crime area.
 (Adams v.
 Williams U.S. Supreme Court 1972).
 If police stop you for driving, riding or running, and can show no other reason that this behavior is suggestive of prior criminal behavior, the stop is unlawful.

-Criminal Defense Attorney for Marijuana Charges Mesa AZ
+Criminal Defense Attorney for Marijuana Charges Phoenix AZ

 Penalties for marijuana offenses and other drug crimes are harsh in Arizona.
 Even a conviction for a possession of a small amount for personal use of marijuana is a class 4 felony in Arizona.